alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

         "stateCountyRegion": "Location.",
         "countryCode": "e.g. GB"
     },
-    "location": "The Azure location in which the management environment VMs are deployed."
+    "location": "The Azure location in which the management environment VMs are deployed.", "timezone": "(Optional) Timezone in Iana format, default is 'Europe/London'."
 }
 ```